-ADR is more cost effective, timely, and flexible and more tailored to the parties’ needs compared to other AER options for resolving disputes, such as through a hearing.
+ADR is a more cost-effective, timely, and flexible approach tailored to the parties’ needs compared with other AER options for resolving disputes, such as a hearing.

-However, issues outside the AER’s jurisdiction would not be discussed at an AER hearing or form part of the AER’s decision.
+In an AER hearing, however, issues outside the AER’s jurisdiction would not be discussed or form part of the AER’s decision.

 How do I prepare for the ADR meeting?

-You may want to think about what you would like to have discussed and prepare a list of questions, as well as compile any useful resource materials such as maps or survey plans, to make sure that all concerns are understood.
+Think about what you wish to discuss and prepare a list of questions.
+Compile any useful resource materials, such as maps or survey plans, to make sure that all concerns are understood.

 The ADR specialist will work with you to ensure that you feel ready to participate in the meeting.

-You should come with an open mind and a willingness to speak honestly and to try to understand the views of everyone involved.
+Keep an open mind and a willingness to speak honestly.
+Try to understand the views of everyone involved.

 Who will attend the meeting?

-It is important to have the right people at the table.
-In a mediation, for example, those participating must have the authority to make decisions on the issues.
-This prevents delays that may occur when proposed solutions must be approved by others not present.
+The right people must be at the table.
+In mediation, for example, participants must have the authority to decide on the issues.
+This will prevent delays when decision makers are not present to approve proposed solutions.

 The ADR specialist will determine if having an AER subject matter expert attend to provide information about relevant aspects of AER legislation would be beneficial.

-The parties may also decide to bring lawyers or advisors to the ADR meeting.
-The ADR specialist will work with the parties to determine who needs to attend and what their role will be.
+The parties may also bring lawyers or advisors to the ADR meeting.
+The ADR specialist will work with the parties to determine who needs to attend and their role.

 Will a written agreement be drafted?

-If you reach an agreement at an ADR meeting, a written agreement may be drawn up.
-It is up to the parties, but generally if commitments are made at the meeting, the ADR specialist will ask for those commitments from the company in writing.
-All parties will have input into how those commitments are worded.
+If you reach an agreement at an ADR meeting, a written agreement should be drawn up.
+It is up to the parties, but if commitments are made at the meeting, the ADR specialist will ask for those commitments from the participating company in writing.
+All parties will have input into the wording of the commitments.
 For more information, see EnerFAQs The AER and You: Agreements, Commitments, and Conditions.

-The AER’s ADR process is a free service provided to parties.
-Costs directly related to holding ADR meetings (e.g., room costs) are generally minimal and are normally covered by energy companies.
-Any additional costs beyond direct meeting costs (including any legal fees) should be addressed by the parties before the first meeting.
+The AER’s ADR process is a free service.
+Costs for ADR meetings (e.g., room costs) are generally small and usually covered by the participating energy company.
+Before the first meeting, the parties should address costs beyond direct meeting costs (including legal fees).

 How does ADR work when there is a group of concerned parties?

-Sometimes different parties will have common concerns.
+Sometimes parties will have the same concerns.
 When meeting with the parties, the ADR specialist will explore the various options available and help determine the best process for the parties.